Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Use with the [PageBuilder](https://github.com/Hieromon/PageBuilder) library

+In ordinary, the URL handler will respond to the request from the client by sending some HTML.
+It will dynamically generate the HTML to respond to based on the sensing data etc. for the changing scene, but it contains elements of variable values in the middle of the HTML fixed string.
+Therefore, sketches tend to be in a tangled that repeats the logic for data handling and string splicing in turn, which tends to be less readable and maintainable.

-In ordinary, the URL handler will respond the request by sending some HTML.
-[PageBuilder](https://github.com/Hieromon/PageBuilder) library is HTML assembly aid. it can handle predefined HTML as like a template and simplify an HTML string assemble logic, and also the generated HTML send automatically.
+[PageBuilder](https://github.com/Hieromon/PageBuilder) library is an HTML assembly aid. it can handle predefined HTML like the template and simplify an HTML string assemble logic, and also the generated HTML send automatically.

 An example sketch used with the PageBuilder as follows and it explains how it aids for the HTML generating.
 Details for [Github repository](https://github.com/Hieromon/PageBuilder).